Automatic differentiation for performing the Cauchy-Kovalevskaya procedure in Lax-Wendroff type discretizations: Introduction

-Lax-Wendroff (LW) methods obtain order $N+1$ accuracy for solving the conservation law $\uu_t + \pf (\uu)_{x} = \mathbf{0}$ by approximating the truncated time averaged flux $\mathbf{F} = \sum_{m \subindex 0}^N \frac{1}{(m + 1) !} \partial_t^m \pf$.
-High-order LW methods were introduced in~\cite{Qiu2003,Qiu2005b} based on the chain rule.
-For example, the first and second derivatives are successively obtained by $\pf_t = \pf'\uu_t$, $\uu_t = - \pf_x$ and $\pf_{t t} = \left( \pf' \uu_t \right)_t = \pf'' \uu_t \uu_t + \pf' \uu_{t t}$, $\uu_{t t} = - \left( \pf_t \right)_x$.
 The \textit{approximate LW procedure} was proposed in~\cite{Zorio2017} as an alternative using finite difference (FD) approximations for computing $\partial_t^m \pf$.
 The approximate LW procedure was extended to discontinuous Galerkin (DG) methods in~\cite{Burger2017} and was demonstrated to be faster than the LW DG methods of~\cite{Qiu2005b}.
 The reason for the observed speed-up was given to be the computation of the analytic flux Jacobians in the application of chain rule, which are not needed in an FD approximation.
-We propose using automatic differentiation (AD) for computing the temporal derivatives $\partial_t^m \pf$.
+In this work, we use the Lax-Wendroff Flux Reconstruction (LWFR) method of~\cite{babbar2022lax} which uses the flux reconstruction (FR) spatial discretization~\cite{Huynh2007}.
+However, the work presented here is also directly applicable to DG methods due to the equivalence of FR and DG methods shown in~\cite{Huynh2007}.
+We propose using automatic differentiation (AD) for computing the temporal derivatives $\partial_t^m \pf$~\eqref{eq:tavgflux.intro}.
 This is equivalent to the application of the chain rule used in~\cite{Qiu2003,Qiu2005b} but does not require analytic Jacobians as it computes directional derivatives and applies to any choice of the flux $\pf$.
-Thus, as observed in our numerical experiments, the performance of AD is always roughly the same as that of the approximate LW procedure.
+Thus, as observed in our numerical experiments, the performance of AD is always on par or slightly faster than that of the approximate LW procedure.
 The implementation of the AD approach is identical for any desired order of accuracy, unlike the approximate LW procedure, where different FD methods are required for higher order of accuracy.
-Another benefit of AD over the approximate LW procedure is that, for the latter, the admissibility preserving procedure of~\cite{babbar2024admissibility} is insufficient for conservation laws whose fluxes cannot be computed on physically inadmissible states.
+Another benefit of AD over the approximate LW procedure is that, for the latter, the admissibility preserving procedure of~\cite{babbar2024admissibility,babbar2025generalized} is insufficient for conservation laws whose fluxes cannot be computed on physically inadmissible states.
 This was first observed in~\cite{basak2025} for relativistic hydrodynamic equations, where additional positivity correction was performed for the local time averaged flux computation (predictor step) to be able to use the approximate LW procedure.
 Since our proposed AD approach only uses flux evaluations of the approximate solution which is physically admissible following the procedure of~\cite{babbar2024admissibility}, it does not need positivity correction in the predictor step.
-The rest of the paper is organized as follows.
-In Section~\ref{sec:lw}, we review the approximate LW procedure and introduce the AD approach.
-In Section~\ref{sec:results}, we present numerical results to demonstrate the accuracy and admissibility preservation of the AD approach and compare its performance with the approximate LW procedure.